Where to buy

 The seventeenth-century philosopher Baruch Spinoza—also known as Benedict or Bento de Spinoza—spent the most intense years of his short life writing.
-A sporadic draughtsman, he also carried with him a sketchbook.
+He also carried with him a sketchbook.
 After his sudden death, his friends rescued letters, manuscripts, notes—but no drawings.

-For years, John Berger has imagined finding Bento’s sketchbook without knowing what its pages might hold, but wanting to see the drawings alongside his surviving words.
-When one day a friend gave Berger a beautiful, virgin sketchbook, John said "This is Bento’s!” and he began to draw, taking his inspiration from the philosopher’s vision.
+For years, without knowing what its pages might hold, John Berger has imagined finding Bento’s sketchbook, wanting to see the drawings alongside his surviving words.
+When one day a friend gave him a beautiful virgin sketchbook, Berger said, “This is Bento’s!” and he began to draw, taking his inspiration from the philosopher’s vision.